d3/d3-request/README.md

 The type must be one of the following:

-* `"beforesend"` - to allow custom headers and the like to be set before the request is [sent](#request_send).
+* `beforesend` - to allow custom headers and the like to be set before the request is [sent](#request_send).
-* `"progress"` - to monitor the [progress of the request](http://www.w3.org/TR/progress-events/).
+* `progress` - to monitor the [progress of the request](http://www.w3.org/TR/progress-events/).
-* `"load"` - when the request completes successfully.
+* `load` - when the request completes successfully.
-* `"error"` - when the request completes unsuccessfully; this includes 4xx and 5xx response codes.
+* `error` - when the request completes unsuccessfully; this includes 4xx and 5xx response codes.

-To register multiple listeners for the same *type*, the type may be followed by an optional name, such as `"load.foo"` and `"load.bar"`.
+To register multiple listeners for the same *type*, the type may be followed by an optional name, such as `load.foo` and `load.bar`.
 See [d3-dispatch](https://github.com/d3/d3-dispatch) for details.

 <a name="csv" href="#csv">#</a> d3.<b>csv</b>(<i>url</i>[[, <i>row</i>], <i>callback</i>])

-Creates a request for the [CSV](https://github.com/d3/d3-dsv#csvParse) file at the specified *url* with the default mime type `"text/csv"`.
+Creates a request for the [CSV](https://github.com/d3/d3-dsv#csvParse) file at the specified *url* with the default mime type `text/csv`.
 An optional *row* conversion function may be specified to map and filter row objects to a more-specific representation; see [*dsv*.parse](https://github.com/d3/d3-dsv#dsv_parse) for details.
 For example:

 ```js
 function row(d) {